-Market risk related losses result from adverse changes in the fair value of our trading and securities portfolios due to changes in factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices and their implied volatilities.
+Market risk related losses result from adverse changes in the fair value of our trading and securities portfolios due to changes in market risk factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices, and possible loss due to counterparty risk.
+This includes implied volatility risk, basis risk, and market liquidity risk.
 Market risk related to our available-for-sale debt securities portfolio and derivatives portfolio are reflected in estimates of OTTI and changes in market values.
-Market risk is also reflected in estimates of trading and counterparty credit related losses.
+Market risk is also reflected in estimates of trading, private equity, and counterparty credit related losses.
 Counterparty related market losses occur when trading obligations are not fulfilled, and is measured by the likelihood of default of our trading counterparties.
-Additionally, unrealized losses can also occur if both positive exposures and expected default increases due to underlying market movement.
-Market risk is also reflected in estimates of losses related to our private equity portfolios.
+Additionally, unrealized losses can also occur if either positive exposures or expected default increase due to underlying market movement.